Loading...

 Stress Management

-Practice stress-reducing techniques such as meditation or deep breathing exercises, as stress can influence blood sugar levels.
+Practice stress-reduction techniques like meditation or yoga, as stress can affect blood sugar levels.

 healthspan-mbl